WilliamZhang20/cvx-trader/README.md

 Judging an asset's ability to increase as well as its risk can be based on historical data, as well as current signals.
 Unsurprisingly, the patterns of the market vary over time.
 It is also important to account for the fact that future returns may not look like past returns at all.

 For example, the picture below is an annualized risk-return plot for a large number of assets from January 2024 to September 2025.
 Notice that higher gain tends to come with more risk, although there are some exceptions.
 The position of assets on the plot will also highly depend on the time frame examined.
 Judging an asset's performance from the last year will yield different results than looking at the last month.

+From the various market signals, the algorithm simply determines portfolio allocation to various assets.
+If we set the parameters to be more strongly risk-averse, then higher proportions will be allocated to lower-risk assets with maximum possible returns.
+Similarly, when we are more risk-tolerant, the algorithm will be willing to allocate more to assets with more risk, while seeking the best return on investment.

 <img width="800" height="600" alt="risk_return_plot" src="https://github.com/user-attachments/assets/e99e19cc-4f17-40a7-aa24-2ce13e8bff87" />